Shillos/cyirc-desktop/README.md

 # Notice
-This project is a work in progress.
+This project is build for the use of CyIRC Network as a desktop client.

 # Before building
 Before you can build you will need to [install yarn](https://yarnpkg.com/lang/en/docs/install/) and [nodejs](https://nodejs.org/en/download/package-manager/)